mrocklin/blog/_posts/work/2012-11-07-Strategies.md

 Previous Work
 -------------

 This implementation of strategies was inspired by the work in the language StrategoXT.
 Stratego is a language for control that takes these ideas much farther and implements them more cleanly.
 It is a language where control structure are the primitives that can be built up, composed, and compiled down.
-It is possible to express ideas like "dynamic programming" in this language.
+It is a language in which ideas like "breadth first search" and "dynamic programming" are natural expressions.

 References
 ----------